-- Riding double is not allowed. - Riders are to dismount once they arrive on campus. - State Law requires that students wear properly fitting bicycle helmets. - Although the school takes reasonable steps to ensure the security of students' bicycles, students bring their bikes to school at their own risk. - Do not ride up or down Glen Drive, through the parking lot or enter or exit through the entrance driveway.
-Students are asked to use the bike path on Lefty Gomez Field with access on Sir Francis Drake Blvd.
+- Students are asked to use the bike path on Lefty Gomez Field with access on Sir Francis Drake Blvd.
+Do not ride up or down Glen Drive, through the parking lot or enter or exit through the entrance driveway. - Riders are to dismount once they arrive on campus. - Riding double is not allowed. - State Law requires that students wear properly fitting bicycle helmets. - Although the school takes reasonable steps to ensure the security of students' bicycles, students bring their bikes to school at their own risk.